nosferatum2/sfcc/build_tools/README.md

 ## Help and Troubleshooting

-Running `node build_tools/build --help` from the root of the project with generate help messaging regarding the scripts and allowed arguments.
+Running `npm run help` will generate  help messaging regarding the scripts and allowed arguments.

 ### My Js and/or Scss isn't generating compiled files

 - If you manually touched the static folder, it's possible that the compiler's cache was not properly invalidated.
-  Delete the `.cache-loader` folder in the root of the project to empty the cache.
+Run `npm run clean`.
 - Ensure that you have the correct configuration of the "sites" array in the package.json.
 The compiler is dependent on the cartridge path.
 - SCSS partials (any file that begins with an underscore i.e `_productCard.scss` ) are not compiled to stand-alone
   CSS files.
 SCSS partials are meant to be "@imported" into other non-partial SCSS files.